JustinShillingford/OVegas/README.md

 > - OCaml (You shouldn't need this one because Reason should do everything this one does and more but if you run into any problems consider installing this one as well)

 ### Playing The Game

+Once OCaml has been installed and the Repo files downloaded (or in the case of the graders for the project, unzipping ovegassrc.zip):

+ 1. Navigate to the folder that contains the project files by using `cd` in your Terminal/Command Prompt
+ 2. Type `make play` and hit enter
+ 3. After it loads you are now in the game!